SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

     </tr>
     <tr>
     <td>Solace.JndiObjectFactoryBean</td>
     <td>This references a specific connection factory within the Solace JNDI that will be used when creating new connections.
-The value for “jndiName” is the connection factory name as configured in the Solace JNDI.
-In the previous section this was configured as “JNDI/CF/fuse”</td>
+The value for "jndiName" is the connection factory name as configured in the Solace JNDI.
+In the previous section this was configured as "JNDI/CF/fuse"</td>
     </tr>
     <tr>
     <td>Solace.JndiDestinationResolver</td>